 - Artistic License History: "Joan" portrays the titular heroine as an Action Girl, when in Real Life she never killed anyone.

 - Badass Boast: Almost every line in "Joan" is one.
-Here`s a sample:"I fight were God tells me, I never ask why
+Here's a particularly badass verse:

 - The Bard: Come and be Welcome and The Bards of Ealdormere encourage other bards and storytellers to join in, and Heather herself is one for the Society for Creative Anachronism.